leshec/wordfind/README.md

 - Log in to shuttle via terminal `cargo shuttle login` note sign up is easy with Github, dashboard is minimal, prompts for API, takes you to website to get it, and then paste into terminal and run from command line `cargo shuttle deploy`
 - Visit (https://www.shuttle.rs/) for more info, example and to deploy your own stuff loads of example

+Note: Shuttle is migrating from shuttle.rs to shuttle.dev, this site will be moved soon.
+The web url will change on update.